cowleyjosh/Auth-Sprint/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions prevent the user from having to authenticate after every request

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypts hashes or encrypts the passwords so they are not stored as plaintext in the database

 - [ ] What does bcrypt do to slow down attackers?

+bcrypt hashes passwords using salt which will keep attackers from being able to use the hashes found in the db to hack into user accounts

 - [ ] What are the three parts of the JSON Web Token?

+Header, signature, and payload

 ## Minimum Viable Product